IT Specialist

 - This is a 24/7/365 business, you must be able to respond to emergency calls as quickly as needed

 TEGNA Inc. (NYSE: TGNA) is an innovative media company that serves the greater good of our communities.
-With 49 television stations and two radio stations in 41 markets, TEGNA delivers relevant content and information to consumers across platforms.
+With 47 television stations and two radio stations in 39 markets, TEGNA delivers relevant content and information to consumers across platforms.
 It is the largest owner of top 4 affiliates in the top 25 markets, reaching approximately one-third of all television households nationwide.
-Each month, TEGNA reaches 50 million adults on-air and approximately 30 million across its digital platforms.
+Each month, TEGNA reaches 50 million adults on-air and approximately 35 million across its digital platforms.
 TEGNA has been consistently honored with the industry’s top awards, including Edward R. Murrow, George Polk, Alfred I. DuPont and Emmy Awards.
-TEGNA also delivers innovative and unparalleled solutions for advertisers through TEGNA Marketing Solutions (TMS).
-TMS is a one-stop shop that helps businesses thrive through an unmatched suite of services and solutions that reach consumers across television, email, social and over-the-top (OTT) platforms, including Premion, TEGNA’s OTT advertising service.
+TEGNA delivers results for advertisers through unparalleled and innovative solutions including OTT local advertising network Premion, centralized marketing resource Hatch, and G/O Digital, a one-stop shop for local businesses to connect with consumers through digital marketing.
 Across platforms, TEGNA tells empowering stories, conducts impactful investigations and delivers innovative marketing solutions.
 For more information, visit www.TEGNA.com.

 TEGNA Inc. is a proud equal opportunity employer.
-We are a drug free, EEO employer committed to a diverse workforce.
+We are a drug-free, EEO employer committed to a diverse workforce.
 We encourage and consider all qualified candidates regardless of race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity, family responsibilities, disability, enrollment in college or vocational school, political affiliation, veteran status or genetic information.